munoz0raul/arduino-demo/arduino-matrix-webui/README.md

-# Arduino LED Matrix Display Controller
+# Arduino LED Matrix Drawing Controller

 **📖 [Read the full blog post: Interactive LED Matrix Drawing with Arduino Uno Q](./BLOG.md)**

-This project provides an **interactive LED matrix display controller** for the Arduino Uno Q. Through a Python-based menu interface, you can display various images and animations on the board's built-in LED matrix, including hearts, microphones, signal indicators, and logos.
+This project provides an **interactive web-based drawing interface** for the Arduino Uno Q's built-in 13×8 LED matrix display.
+Click on squares in your browser to draw pixel art that appears instantly on the physical LED matrix!

 This is a fully self-contained Docker environment for **building and flashing Zephyr-based sketches** to the **Arduino Uno Q (STM32U5)** board.